-As a farmland finance company, Iroquois Valley Farms takes an operational approach to risk management.
-Diversity across a variety of categories is key in mitigating these risks.
+Iroquois Valley Farms takes an operational approach to risk management.
+The Company believes that diversity across a variety of categories is key in mitigating these risks.
 Here are some highlights of the practices in place that create the Company's diverse portfolio of farms.